 Bonus: Why does the ending sequence seem so much like Star Wars: a New Hope?
 Read all about it here.

-And these, to be honest, were some of the most basic questions many people had, or at least the ones that seem the most common.
+And these, to be honest, were some of the most fundamental questions many people had, or at least the ones that seemed the most common.

 Harry J. Kazianis (@Grecianformula) serves as President and CEO of Rogue States Project, a bipartisan national security think tank.
 He has held senior positions at the Center for the National Interest, the Heritage Foundation, the Potomac Foundation, and many other think tanks and academic institutions focused on defense issues.
 His ideas have been published in the New York Times, Washington Post, Wall Street Journal, Newsweek, CNN, CNBC, and many other outlets across the political spectrum.
 He holds a graduate degree focusing on International Relations from Harvard University and is the author of the book The Tao of A2/AD, a study of Chinese military modernization.
 Kazianis also worked for a large telecommunication firm for ever a decade before his career in national security.